-The Master of Arts in Higher Education/Student Personnel is a 42 hour program examining the various aspects of higher education administration.
+The Master of Arts in Higher Education/Student Personnel with an emphasis in Student Affairs is a 36 hour primarily residential program examining the various aspects of higher education administration.
+The program is offered by the Department of Higher Education.
 The program fosters a strong theoretical understanding of the underpinnings of college and university function, including the functions around student life.
 This program also provides professional preparation through practicum and graduate assistantship opportunities for those seeking full-time enrollment.

 The program is designed for those who seek to work at a college or university in different administrative roles, such as financial aid, housing, or other areas of postsecondary education.